zecurecode/aroiadmin/multiside-aroi-integration/README.md

 Modern WordPress plugin for Aroi Food Truck multi-location management.
 Fully replaces the legacy manual system with automated order processing, PCKasse POS integration, and SMS notifications.

+## 🔥 100% Dynamic Configuration - NO Hardcoding!

+**NEW:** All configuration (Site ID, PCKasse license, SMS credentials, etc.) is fetched **dynamically from database**.
+Perfect for **WordPress Multisite** - automatically detects which site is being used and configures itself!

 ---

 ## Features